Call 24/7. Speak to an Attorney Immediately

 5. Degenerative Disc Disease Aggravated by Work

 Many older workers have some degree of pre-existing degenerative disc disease.
 If work activities aggravated or accelerated that condition — making it symptomatic when it was previously manageable — the claim is still compensable under the aggravation doctrine.
-This is one of the most commonly misunderstood areas: the insurance company will argue the condition is purely degenerative; the correct legal position is that work aggravated it.
+The insurance company will argue the condition is purely degenerative; the correct legal position is that work aggravated it.

 Who Is Most at Risk